 This crossbow features a Predator Dusk Camo pattern that means it is not conspicuous in the forest.

-It is quite pricey for a bow with its features.
+- It is pretty pricey for a bow with its features.

 It might not be the cheapest crossbow on the market, but it is one of the best crossbows for hunting and shooting.
 Due to its power, I recommend this bow to anyone looking to make a switch from rifles.
 In essence, this bow is probably the closest a crossbow has come to be a rifle.